 Many women use a home pregnancy test to learn they are pregnant four to six weeks after conception.
-Your first OB appointment should be scheduled as close to your eighth week of pregnancy as possible.
-You’ll see one of our obstetricians, certified nurse-midwives, or nurse practitioners monthly until the 28th week.
+You will be seen for your first OB appointment during the first trimester of your pregnancy.
+You’ll see one of our obstetricians, certified nurse-midwives, or nurse practitioners regularly until the 28th week.
 We’ll perform routine prenatal testing in our offices to monitor your baby’s growth and your overall health.
-During weeks 28 to 35, you’ll be seen every two weeks, and then every week from 36 weeks until delivery.
+Later in the pregnancy, you will be seen more frequently.
+You will be seen weekly during the last month of your pregnancy.

 Why You See Each OB at the Clinic You Choose